COVID-19 CONDITIONS OF ENTRY

 By adhering to the above, you can help ensure that we all enjoy a safe experience at Central Coast Stadium and continue to see the benefits of fans returning to live events.

-Central Coast Stadium Management advises that you may be recorded on either commercial broadcast or CCTV (Closed Circuit Television) upon entry and throughout the licensed area during your time within the Stadium; the footage may be recorded and used if required by safety and / or security purposes.
+Central Coast Stadium Management advised that you may be recorded on either commercial broadcast or CCTV upon entry and throughout the licenced area during your time within the Stadium; the footage may be recorded and used if required by safety and/or security purposes.

 Events at Central Coast Stadium may involve a level of recreational risk associated with a crowded environment, which may result in personal injury from time-to-time.